 After 10 years with Chamblee, Linda Lirette has decided to not renew her employment contract and finish her tenure at the end of this school year.
-All of her students were deeply saddened by the news when she sent out her farewell letter on the night of March 10, 2024.
+Many of her students were deeply saddened by the news when she sent out her farewell letter on the night of March 10, 2024.

 “I think it was a shock for everyone, especially the class of 2025, who were hoping to finish out their high school career with her.
 [However], I think that we all know that she’ll get to do a lot of cool stuff outside of Chamblee,” said Nora Glass (‘25).